 Highlights of the Internal Medicine Residency Primary Care Track

-Students in the Internal Medicine Residency Primary Care Track will experience additional outpatient clinical time; dedicated Primary Care didactics; elective opportunities in HIV Care; Women’s Health and Care for Incarcerated Individuals; as well as care outside the office setting via home visits, rounding in subacute rehabilitation centers and via telephone medicine.
+Residents in the Internal Medicine Residency Primary Care Track experience additional outpatient clinical time; dedicated Primary Care didactics; elective opportunities in HIV Care, Addiction Medicine, Women’s Health and outpatient subspecialty clinics.
+Residents also provide care outside the office setting via home visits, rounding in subacute rehabilitation centers and via telephone medicine.
 Senior Internal medicine residents may also participate in Cooper’s Global Health Initiative in Ghana

 Click here for additional information on the Cooper Internal Medicine Residency Program and Primary Care Track.

 A student successful in the track is one with:

 Once accepted to CMSRU, you may submit an application to the PC3 track.

 You will be interviewed by faculty of the PC3 track and Cooper residency programs in a separate process in early spring.

 Students wishing to apply should submit the following to firstname.lastname@example.org: